romanmurzac/DrivenPath/chapter_3/README.md

 )
 ```

-Define tasks running dependecies.
+Define tasks running dependencies.
 Extracting data and create raw schema are independent and can be created in parallel, rest of the tasks are dependent and will run in series.
 ```
 # Set the task in the DAG
 [extract_raw_data_task, create_raw_schema_task] >> create_raw_table_task